AmarParamashetti/Terraform-GCP/README.md

 }

  ```
- Use of variable and creating instance using variables[create a file <filename.tf>]
+Example 2:  Use of variable and creating instance using variables[create a file <filename.tf>]

  ```
    variable "gcp_project_id" {